benjohns1/blinkfile/docs/content/contribute.md

 After staging your changes in Git, you can use `npm run commit`.
 This will prompt you to fill in the commit message fields and then generate the commit message for you.

 ## Git Hooks
-This project uses [Husky](https://typicode.github.io/husky/) to run Git hooks.
-The hooks are defined in the `.husky/` directory and will run unit tests and linters before allowing each commit, and run the acceptance tests before each push.
+This project uses [Husky](https://typicode.github.io/husky/) to run Git hooks, defined in the `.husky/` directory.
 This is recommended to reduce the chance of pipeline failures.

 To install the hooks, run:
 ```